around the world

 One of the former Portuguese colonies in Africa and the place I was born.
 I only remember Luanda, the city where I lived my childhood.

 It was quite a while since I was planning to go visit Buenos Aires.
 I finally went there from September 26th to October 3rd, 2012 and yes, I have just spent some eight wonderful days visiting this city that is commonly known as the most European city in Latin America.
 And that is true!
-During my walks, sometimes I felt like being in Paris, sometimes it was like if I was in Spain or in other times, like being in other places I know in the world.
-Despite this not so short visit, I have missed a few things including the Tango.
+During my walks, sometimes I felt like being in Paris, sometimes it was as if I was in Spain or at other times, like being in other places I know in the world.
+Despite this not-so-short visit, I have missed a few things including the Tango.
 I know that this is unforgivable but I also know that I want to go there again and so, for sure, next time I am going to do those things that I have missed now!
 On the other hand, I am very happy that I did not miss Rossini's "La Cenerentola" (Cinderella) opera which was wonderfully performed at this beautiful opera house that is the Teatro Colón (Columbus Theatre).
 Other highlights of this superb week in Buenos Aires include, by order of visit: Puerto Madero, Casa Rosada (Pink House), La Boca and Caminito, Congreso, Cementerio de la Recoleta (Recoleta Cemetery) where we find graves of notable people such presidents of Argentina and even Eva Perón (Evita), Floralis Genérica at the Plaza Naciones Unidas, Obelisco (Obelisk) and Avenida 9 de Julio (one of the widest avenues in the world!), Parque Natural y Reserva Ecológica Costanera Sur (Costanera Sur Ecological Reserve) and Palermo Viejo also known as Palermo Soho.

 Buenos Aires was also the first city I have ever visited monitoring my walks with my Android cell phone using the Runkeeper application.
 Well, I am just wondering whether you ever thought about all the kilometres one usually walks when visiting a city!
 Just imagine! ;-)